Pratik1803/fileupload_dio_flutter/README.md

 # This project shows how to send Formdata requests to Express+Apollo server using Dio in flutter.

+!!
+Don't forget to include the <code>apollo-require-preflight: true</code> header in the request from flutter.

 - The steps involve:

 1. Use Image_Picker instance to pick an array of images.